B-25 "Axis Nightmare"

 in its stable, including the P-51 Mustang "Cincinnati Miss" and their newest restoration, an RNZAF P-40M Kittyhawk, which won Grand Champion at Oshkosh in 2016.

-Todd Winemiller flies this T-6 Texan.
+Todd Winemiller flies this T-6 Harvard II.
 Todd has a small private airstrip on his farm near i69 and is very active in both the Warbirds and the local

 EAA chapter 174, where he encourages future aviators as part of the EAA's

 Young Eagles program.
-His Texan, N8994, was manufactured by North american in 1943 and served as an advanced trainer in the Royal Netherlands Air Force as B-174 until 1966.
+His aircraft, N8994, was manufactured by North american in 1943 and served as an advanced trainer in the Royal Netherlands Air Force as B-174 until 1966.
 It

 was sold into U.S. civilian use in 1970.
 It is powered by a 600 hp Pratt and Whitney engine.